Strategyproof Learning with Advice: Introduction

-Finally, we consider the learning-theoretic setting where the points are drawn from a distribution.
+Finally, in Section~\ref{sec:learning}, we consider the learning-theoretic setting where the points are drawn from a distribution.
 We aim for risk and strategyproofness guarantees that hold in expectation over the distribution (as in standard learning problems) and show that our results generalize.

-In summary (see Table~\ref{t:summary}), our results indicate that if one wishes to maintain strong robustness guarantees, then side advice is helpful for strategic regression, but, in general, not for strategic classification.
+In summary (see Table~\ref{t:summary}), our results indicate that side advice is helpful for strategic regression but that, in general, it is not helpful for strategic classification if we wish to maintain robustness guarantees.